irmen/Pyro4/docs/source/tipstricks.rst

 it provides the same asynchronous function calls as the async proxy has.
 Note that Python itself has a similar thing in the standard library since version 3.2, see http://docs.python.org/3/library/concurrent.futures.html#future-objects .
-However Pyro's Future object is available on older Python versions too, and works slightly differently.
-It's also a little bit easier to work with.
+However Pyro's Future object is available on older Python versions too.
+It works slightly differently and perhaps a little bit easier as well.

 You create a ``Future`` object for a callable that you want to execute in the background, and receive its results somewhere in the future::